-What Does a Musical Theater Adapter Do?
+What does a Musical Theater Adapter do?

-depending on the needs of the adaptation: writing an original stage script around an existing album, for example, or creating entirely new songs and lyrics to match the story and characters of a book or other nonmusical source.
+Musical theater adapters take existing materials—like a beloved album, a popular TV show, a graphic novel, or even a famous piece of poetry—and create from them wholly new works of musical theater.
+These multitalented creators are capable of performing the role of composer, arranger, or librettist depending on the needs of the adaptation: writing an original stage script around an existing album, for example, or creating entirely new songs and lyrics to match the story and characters of a book or other nonmusical source.
 They also work with the original material, rearranging, rewriting, and recontextualizing it to improve the flow and cohesiveness of the musical.

 This is a booming field; new musical adaptations actually outnumber new original musicals and many are highly successful.